thisisjustinm/minima/_posts/2021-06-29-recreational-maths.md

 Recreational mathematics is any type of mathematics mainly for entertainment rather than strictly for research stuff.
-Following are some bits of recreational or interesting math stuff I've come accross over the years.
-Most of the items come from Numberphile videos.
+Following are some bits of recreational and interesting math stuff I've come accross over the years.
+Not all items are recreational and most of the items come from Numberphile videos.

  * Tupper's self referential formula [[wiki](https://en.wikipedia.org/wiki/Tupper%27s_self-referential_formula)]
  * Fractional dimensions and fractals [[wiki](https://en.wikipedia.org/wiki/Fractal)]